deej3nidad/Best-Sellers-Analysis/README.md

 # Best-Sellers-Analysis
-Reviews of books from 2010 to 2018
+Dataset on bestselling books from 2010 to 2018.
+Data has been categorized into fiction and non-fiction.